How to pack for Europe for 2 weeks (warm weather)

 Then this post is for you.

-It’s taken a lot of trial and error and the process is not perfect, but it was time to share how to pack for Europe for 2 weeks with one suitcase.
+It’s taken a lot of trial and error and the process is not perfect, but I want to share how to pack for Europe for 2 weeks with one suitcase.
 While I do take more than one bag, but I only check one suitcase and it is a carry on size (making it small and easy to navigate).
 Since that first trip (see photo above) I have been to Europe a number of times for business and pleasure.
 The formula I use has been tried and tested, it works, and I want to share with you.

 How to pack for Europe for 2 weeks – the process